 Many of the most lucrative businesses today were started by college students.
 That’s a great statistic, but the truth is, students don’t need to form empires to work for themselves and operate profitable businesses.
 Many start their own businesses as a means to earn money and learn about business.
 Many like the idea of not having a boss, and having control over their time.

-This doesn’t mean that students who own their own businesses are simply free to do what they please.
+This doesn’t mean that students who own their own small businesses are simply free to do what they please.
 Many learn the painful lesson that foregoing one boss means taking on several bosses, also known as customers.
 Still, there are several businesses that students can start depending on the skills that they have:

 - Housekeeping And Cleaning